Some isolation and stability results for Einstein manifolds: Isolation results for the Bochner and contact Bochner tensors

-\begin{proof}[Proof of Theorem \ref{thm bochner intro}] Assume that $\abs{\boc}\neq 0$; to find integral estimates for $\Delta \abs{\operatorname{B}}^q$, we exploit the same technique used in \cite{BCDM}, which is similar to those used in \cite{BourCarron} and \cite{Gursky200}.
+We point out that being K\"{a}hler is not a conformal invariant property, therefore, the new tensor $\tilde{\boc}$ is the modification of the Bochner tensor of $\tilde{g}$ introduced in \cite{TricerriVanhecke}, which is conformally invariant and it coincides with the Bochner tensor of the K\"{a}hler metric.
+As a consequence it allows us adapt the technique of Theorem 1.1 of \cite{BCDM}, obtaining a sharp pinching result on a K\"{a}hler-Einstein metric. \begin{proof}[Proof of Theorem \ref{thm bochner intro}] Assume that $\abs{\boc}\neq 0$; to find integral estimates for $\Delta \abs{\operatorname{B}}^q$, we exploit the same technique used in \cite{BCDM}, which is similar to those used in \cite{BourCarron} and \cite{Gursky200}.
 Let us define the following modification of the Yamabe invariant